Summer of '69

 Comments:

-I'm sure Bryan has his own memories about the back-story, but here's what I remember about the inspiration for "Summer Of '69", line by line ...
+Bryan has his own thoughts on the song, but here's what I remember about my inspiration for "Summer Of '69", line by line ...

 45 single sleeve / USA